Previous incarnations of this very About page have taken themselves FAR too seriously.

 Wellll, I like telling stories.
 And jokes.
 And singing and dancing.
 And hanging out with my awesome husband Dan and super-cool cat, Chairman Meow.

 But seriously - I like wrestling with the big questions about being an artist.
-I like to advocate - sitting on the board of the Actors' Equity Foundation, programming content for B-Side Productions, and encouraging people to follow the sage wisdom of Bill&Ted: to be excellent to each other.
+I like to advocate - as an Equity councillor, sitting on the board of the Actors' Equity Foundation, as an associate artist with B-Side Theatricals, and encouraging people to follow the sage wisdom of Bill&Ted: to be excellent to each other.
 And I like podcasting.

 12. Podcasting?
 What's a podcast?
 What's YOUR podcast?